TahaCoder563/AI-Based-Emergency-Ambulance-Dispatch-Hospital-Optimization-System/README.md

 An intelligent emergency response system that uses **A\* Search** to route ambulances optimally through a city road network and **Constraint Satisfaction Problem (CSP)** solving to assign the best available hospital — all visualized in a real-time Streamlit dashboard.

-> Built for CS 2005 – Artificial Intelligence

----

 ## Features

 ### Emergency Dispatch